hwdsl2/setup-ipsec-vpn/README.md

 ### Internal VPN IPs and traffic

-When connecting using `IPsec/L2TP` mode, the VPN server has internal IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.
+When connecting using <a href="docs/clients.md" target="_blank">IPsec/L2TP</a> mode, the VPN server has internal IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.
 Clients are assigned internal IPs from `192.168.42.10` to `192.168.42.250`.
 To check which IP is assigned to a client, view the connection status on the VPN client.

-When connecting using `IPsec/XAuth ("Cisco IPsec")` or `IKEv2` mode, the VPN server **does NOT** have an internal IP within the VPN subnet `192.168.43.0/24`.
+When connecting using <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth ("Cisco IPsec")</a> or <a href="docs/ikev2-howto.md" target="_blank">IKEv2</a> mode, the VPN server does NOT have an internal IP within the VPN subnet `192.168.43.0/24`.
 Clients are assigned internal IPs from `192.168.43.10` to `192.168.43.250`.

 You may use these internal VPN IPs for communication.
 However, note that the IPs assigned to VPN clients are dynamic, and firewalls on client devices may block such traffic.

+For IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes, you may optionally assign static IPs to VPN clients.
+Expand for details.
+IKEv2 mode does NOT support this feature.

 <details>
 <summary>
-For IPsec/L2TP mode ONLY: You may optionally assign static IPs to VPN clients.
-Click here for details.
+IPsec/L2TP mode: Assign static IPs to VPN clients
 </summary>

 Advanced users can optionally assign static internal IPs to VPN clients.
-This applies to `IPsec/L2TP` mode ONLY, and is NOT supported for the `IKEv2` and `IPsec/XAuth ("Cisco IPsec")` modes.
-See example steps below, commands must be run as `root`.
+The example steps below **ONLY** applies to `IPsec/L2TP` mode.
+Commands must be run as `root`.

 1. First, create a new VPN user for each VPN client that you want to assign a static IP to.
 Refer to <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.
 Helper scripts are included for convenience.
 1. Edit `/etc/xl2tpd/xl2tpd.conf` on the VPN server.
 Replace `ip range = 192.168.42.10-192.168.42.250` with e.g. `ip range = 192.168.42.100-192.168.42.250`.
 This reduces the pool of auto-assigned IP addresses, so that more IPs are available to assign to clients as static IPs.